elmoiv/pubg_no_recoil/README.md

 ![](https://media.giphy.com/media/W5TXFkxrUjlwVKrn03/giphy.gif)

 ## Features
  -   Legit and Undetectable.
  -   Ability to save current config for future usage.
  -   Recoil shift can be adjusted to suit your weapon.
  -   You can use this script with any game that have recoil.

 ## Usage
+ -   Run any emulator and open PUBG game.
  - Run the script.
  - Use arrow keys `(UP/DOWN)` to adjust recoil shift.
  - Use `~` key to Pause/Resume the script.